MIS-DTIF – Direct Thoracic Interbody Fusion

 During MIS-DTIF, the patient lies in a prone position, and there is no need to adjust positions.
 The surgeon makes a small 1 centimeter incision (smaller than the diameter of a dime) and uses this portal to remove the damaged disk and replace it with a biocompatible polymer implant and bone graft material.
 The implant ensures the vertebrae keeps the proper spacing during fusion.
 In most cases, the fused portion of the spine will be stabilized with facet or pedicle screws.
 During recovery, the patient’s body will produce new bone mass that fuses the adjacent vertebrae.

 Backed by Research

-In the best-case scenario, the MIS-DTIF will only take 45 minutes of surgery to complete, and the patient will be able to leave the hospital without staying overnight.
+In the best-case scenario, the MIS-DTIF will only take 45 minutes to complete, and the patient will be able to leave the hospital without staying overnight.
 They will then return to their normal daily lives in just a fraction of the time it would take to recover from other fusion surgeries.

 Have you suffered from mid-back and arm pain for 6 months or longer?
 Have you been diagnosed with thoracic disc disease or a curvature of the spine?
 Have you tried conservative treatments with no relief?
 Then you may be a perfect candidate for a keyhole MIS-DTIF procedure.
 To find out, sign up for a

 OR call 727-MY-SPINE to talk to a patient care specialist.